mkonda/limelight/README.md

 ## Running

 If you are running while tweaking, you'll want to run `go run limelight.go shortcut <action>`.
-If you did the go install, you can also do `limelight shortcut stories`.
+If you did the go install, you can also do `limelight shortcut <action>`.

 Running simple search on stories.

 `limelight shortcut stories`

+This defaults to using the `story-query` in your `~/.limelight.yaml`.

 You can also supply a query in `--stories-query`.

-If it works here:
-`https://app.shortcut.com/<your-org>/search` it should work with limelight.
+If it works here:  `https://app.shortcut.com/<your-org>/search` it should work with limelight.

 ### Examples